Oswaldo Cabrera Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 18th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Guardians pitching staff ranks 21st in the league.

-- The Guardians' 3.92 team ERA ranks ninth across all MLB pitching staffs.
+- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.75).

-- The Guardians rank 11th in baseball in home runs allowed (nine total, 0.9 per game).
+- Guardians pitchers combine to allow nine home runs (0.8 per game), the eighth-fewest in baseball.

-- His last time out was on Wednesday against the Oakland Athletics, when the righty threw six innings, surrendering three earned runs while allowing three hits.
+- The right-hander last appeared on Wednesday against the Oakland Athletics, when he went six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.